smolegz/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 User typed an invalid command
     * 1a1.
-LookMeUp displays the error and shows a list of commands it supports.
+LookMeUp displays the error.
     * 1a2.
 User enters the correct command.

   Steps 1a1-1a2 are repeated until the command entered is correct.\